Lake Norden, South Dakota

 Lake Norden is a city in Hamlin County, South Dakota, United States.
 It is part of the Watertown, South Dakota Micropolitan Statistical Area.
 The population was 554 at the 2020 census.

 Lake Norden was laid out in 1908, and named after a lake near the town site.

+In May 2023, a fire destroyed the city's volunteer fire department.

 Attractions

 Lake Norden is the home of the South Dakota Amateur Baseball Hall of Fame.

 The Agropur, Inc. plant in Lake Norden employs roughly as many people as the amount that live in the town.
 In 2019 the plant completed an addition that tripled daily cheese output to just under a million pounds a day.
 It produces and ships many food ingredients, including whey protein products and cheeses.